-Lack of Exercise
+3. Lack of Exercise

 Lack of exercise can also lead to constipation.
 Fewer movements and inactivity increases the difficulty in passing stool on regular basis.
 This is due to weakened muscles of the digestive tract.

-Also known as spastic colon, IBS causes spasms in the colon that affect the bowel movements.
+Also known as spastic colon, IBS causes spasms in the colon that affect bowel movements.
 Other symptoms include abdominal cramping, gas and bloating.

-Changes in Daily Routine
+6. Changes in Daily Routine

 Symptoms of Chronic Constipation